45 Years Ago: Electric Light Orchestra Slims Down Then Goes Disco on ‘Discovery’

 Watch ELO's 'Don't Bring Me Down' Video

 Then Lynne started trying something musically, a sound associated with contemporary acts like the Bee Gees rather than with the Beatles, ELO's most celebrated influence.
-The band's disco period was underway – and it started out with a bang.
+The band's disco period was underway – and it started with a bang.
 All backing tracks were laid down in a matter of days, once the group gathered for sessions in March and April 1979.
 After that, a massive post-production process got underway before Lynne finally filled in the lyrics.

 "When everything was overdubbed to the hilt and the tracks were completely full, then Jeff would say, 'Okay, I'll have a shot at it,' and start singing," Mack told Sound on Sound in 2013.
 "That's just the way he worked.
 There weren't any guide vocals.
 In fact, the backing vocals would almost always be recorded before the lead vocal, which was the last thing to go on."